 We also agreed that pupils with longer than shoulder-length hair will have it tied back.

-We will also be asking that children start to wear white, grey or black socks.
+We ask that children start to wear white, grey or black socks.

 In order that the children are dressed appropriately for work at school, the following dress code should be followed: